SUB-Depth: Self-distillation and Uncertainty Boosting Self-supervised Monocular Depth Estimation

-Previous works~\cite{choi2020safenet,tankovich2021hitnet,liebel2019multidepth,lu_icra} have shown that training a single depth model benefits from multiple regression or classification objectives.
-By integrating an additional self-distillation task into the existing SDE framework, we convert the single-task learning framework into a multi-task setting.
-Compared with other multi-task settings which introduce supervised tasks such as semantic segmentation, one of the advantages of self-distillation is that the framework remains in a self-supervised regime.

 Performance of multi-task systems is dependent on the relative loss weighting for each task.
-Inspired by Kendall \etal~\cite{kendall2018multi}, we propose two uncertainty modelling modules to calculate regression uncertainty and photometric uncertainty for the self-distillation task and the image reconstruction task respectively.
-The regression uncertainty down-weights the regression loss when a teacher network outputs noisy depth maps, and the photometric uncertainty outputs higher confidence where input frames satisfy the static world and ego-motion assumptions (eg. Figure~\ref{fig:teaser}).
-We call our system \textbf{SUB-Depth}, and the key contributions are summarised: \begin{itemize} \item We introduce a novel annotation-free multi-task training framework for self-supervised monocular depth estimation. \item We use task-dependent (homoscedastic) uncertainty to weight the corresponding loss terms in the proposed framework. \item We conduct exhaustive experiments to show that the proposed training framework is able to boost existing models' performance significantly. \item We achieve state-of-the-art performance on the KITTI benchmark. \end{itemize} To the best of our knowledge, SUB-Depth is the first framework that combines self-distillation and image reconstruction tasks and uses the associated task-dependent uncertainty to weight the respective losses.
-SUB-Depth is a universal training framework which can improve all existing SDE models ranging from low-performance to state of the art.
-Code is available at \url{https://github.com/brandleyzhou/SUB-Depth}.
+Instead of manually tuning weights of loss terms, inspired by Kendall~\cite{kendall2018multi}, we propose two uncertainty modelling strategies to calculate uncertainty for the self-distillation task and the image reconstruction task respectively.
+Specifically, the self-distillation uncertainty down-weights the regression loss when a teacher network outputs noisy depth values, and the photometric uncertainty outputs higher confidence where input frames satisfy the image reconstruction tasks' assumptions, that is, static world and ego-motion.
+We call our system \textbf{SUB-Depth}, and summarise its following key contributions: \begin{itemize} \item We propose a novel multi-task training framework for self-supervised monocular depth estimation. \item Instead of manually tuning loss terms' weights, we utilize the task-dependent uncertainty idea, and experiment with several ways of uncertainty modeling. \item We conduct exhaustive experiments to show that the proposed training framework is able to boost existing models' performance significantly. \end{itemize}